alexrudnick/dissertation/BURNDOWN.md

     sentence as a whole.
 The sentence as a whole is not a classification problem; it could have multiple different tokens that need to get classified.
+  * BASICALLY DONE make scripts for preparing data for Europarl for the European languages we think we're going to do.
+Should be basically like the en-es data preparation script.
+  * DONE labeling: es-en, es-fr

 ## sequence
 CANCELED!!